amineHY/AI-LAB/README.md

 	mv ai-lab/ /path/to/folder/application/.devcontainer
 ```

-* Once your launch `VS Code` from the application folder containing the `.devcontainer` folder, `VS Code` detect automatically the remote development configuration and will ask you to `Reopen in container` click and your are all setup.
+* Once you launch `VS Code` from the application folder containing the `.devcontainer` folder, `VS Code` detect automatically the remote development configuration and will ask you to `Reopen in container` click and your are all setup.